abreucarvalho/portfolio/content/post/2021-07-14-climate-indices-gif/index.md

 # Plot

-We plot the data filling each pixel with the third column of each table.
+We plot the data filling pixel values with the precipitation data on the third column of each table.
 The first and second columns are longitude and latitude.
-Note that by adding the `scale_fill_viridis_c` we are able to set the scale to a fixed value.
+Note that by adding the `scale_fill_viridis_c` we are able to set the scale to a fixed maximum limit.

 ```r